Skip to Content

 Find a Provider

-• What Are the Symptoms of Heart Murmur?
+• What Are the Signs and Symptoms of a Heart Murmur?

 A heart murmur is an abnormal sound -- such as a whooshing or swishing -- that is caused by blood moving in or around your heart during your heartbeat cycle.
 Heart murmurs can be congenital, meaning that they are present at birth, or they can develop later in life.